openedx/edx-documentation/en_us/shared/exercises_tools/notes.rst

 .. note:: EdX offers provisional support for this tool.
 This tool is available on the Open edX platform.
 It is not available for courses on edx.org.

-The Notes tool allows learners to highlight and make notes about what they read in the body of the course.
+The notes tool allows learners to highlight and make notes about what they read in the body of the course.

 .. image:: ../../../shared/images/SFD_SN_bodyexample.png
   :width: 500
   :alt: Image of a course page that includes highlighted text and a note.

-.. note:: The Notes tool is available for text, including text in HTML components.
+.. note:: The notes tool is available for text, including text in HTML components.
 However, the tool is currently not available for discussions, exercises, video transcripts, or PDF documents.